Skip to main contentSkip to footer

 The private_session flag

 When you pass private_session=true on architect.validate or team.summarize, the server explicitly bypasses the database log table.
-The payload is processed transiently in memory, the validation result is generated, and the payload is dropped.
-No record is persisted on our servers.
+The payload is processed transiently in memory, the validation result is generated, and AI Design Blueprint persists no record of the payload on our side.
+OpenAI's own retention is governed by their API terms.

 {